AndrewYan64/Web-Development/README.md

-# Web-Development
+# Web-Development for starters

 Where to start if you are into web development?

 The <a href="https://intellipaat.com/blog/web-development-tutorial/">'Internet Development Tutorial: A Beginner's Guide'</a> blog will help you acquire information on the following:

-What is Web Development?
+1) What is Web Development?

 Web Development permits you to create sites that are facilitated through the Intranet or the Internet utilizing internet browsers.
 This space principally rotates around the way toward building applications and pages that sudden spike in demand for these programs.
 A portion of these applications may rely upon the worker on which you have fabricated them, while others may just use the worker in the underlying phase of their improvement for the capacity and recovery of information.
 The cycle of Web Development includes planning, content turn of events, and scripting for the web, alongside security setups.

-Who are Web Developers?
+2) Who are Web Developers?

 Web Developers are experts who construct sites that can be gotten to and utilized through the World Wide Web (www).
 They utilize diverse programming dialects, alongside a few conventions, to construct these sites and interface with likely clients around the planet.